 Roadway Improvements

-The Powers Boulevard extension will mirror the existing expressway design between Research Parkway and Old Ranch Road.
-It will include:
+The Powers Boulevard Extension will be designed as an expressway, consistent with the existing segment between Research Parkway and Old Ranch Road.
+Key features include:

 - A new interchange at Highway 83

-- Underpasses beneath Ridgeline Road and Flying Horse Drive
+- Underpasses beneath Ridgeline Drive and Flying Horse Club Drive

 - An overpass at Old Northgate Road

-- Access points only at Voyager Parkway and Highway 83 to support efficient traffic flow
+- Limited access points at Voyager Parkway and Highway 83 to support efficient traffic flow

 Noise Study